oogg06/cbr2cbz/README.md

 ``cbrfolder2cbz.py <directory>``

 The script will put CBZ files in the same directory.
 Please remember that this tool don't support filenames with spaces.
-In case you need to rename many files check ``https://packages.debian.org/wheezy/pyrenamer``
+In case you need to rename many files check [pyrenamer] (https://packages.debian.org/wheezy/pyrenamer)

 Introduction
 -------------